FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >
 >>[!abstract] Option 3: Existing Service Principle
 >>> [!example] Steps
->>> 1. If you already have the appId and password associated with the service principle, skip to step 3.
+>>> 1. If you already have the appId and password associated with the service principle, **skip to step 4**.
->>> 2. In the Azure portal, navigate to the app registry associated with your registry.
+>>> 2. In the Azure portal, navigate to the app registry associated with your ACR.
+If your not sure where to find this, go to the **Access control (IAM)** tab of your ACR, and then to the **Role assignments** tab.
+Here you can check for the registry you need.
+The registry should have at minimum AcrPull permissions.
+>>> 3. Note down the name
+>>> 4. Go back to your ACR, and now
 >>

  >[!example] Docker Hub Private Registry